BrentGTR/Pet-Store-Swagger-Jest/README.md

 ## What could be the next steps to your project
 Further steps are to complete the testing of the endpoints of the project as each relate to functionality of the application.
+Pact (https://docs.pact.io/) will be used in addition with Jest in order to perform contract testing for the API.